Android-for-Python/Android-for-Python-Users/README.md

         self.label.text = text
 ```

-A daemon thread will exit when the app exits, providing all threads running at app exit are also daemon threads.
+A daemon thread will automatically terminate when the main thread comepletes, providing all threads running at app exit are also daemon threads.
 Failure to always specify a daemon thread may cause an app to exit in a delayed way.

 ## Subprocess

-The Python subprocess depends on having an ARM executable to run, this does not exist unless you build it and then `chmod 744`.
-The exception is system commands which of course are compiled for ARM; the executables for `ls`, `ps`, etc. are in Android's `/system/bin`.
-System commands may not have the same features as a Bash shell, and when run from `subprocess.Popen` have app only permission.
+The Python `subprocess` module depends on having an ARM executable to run, this does not exist unless you build it and then `chmod 744`.
+The exception is system commands which, of course, are compiled for ARM; the executables for `ls`, `ps`, etc. are in Android's `/system/bin`.
+System commands may not have the same features as a Bash shell, and when run from `subprocess.Popen` have app-only permission.

 There is no `python3` executable, Python's `sys.executable` is empty.
 To run a Python script in a new process, we use an [Android Service](#android-service).